agent-hah/doodleJumpFanGame/README.txt

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?

     I feel like there is a good separation of functionality because the overarching types of objects are abstracted away from the internal game state, and theoretically, the people wouldn't be able to see the savefile.
 The savefile is created through an outside, static method, which increases the abstraction.
 Considering that the game class literally can only run the game and do nothing else makes me feel like the state is encapsulated.
-I feel like through my classes and inheritance I hid most of the nuts and bolts of the code, and it would especially true if you consider all the helper functions within GameRegion that I made in order to prevent repeating blocks of code.
+I feel like through my classes and inheritance I hid most of the nuts and bolts of the code, and being encapsulated would especially true if you consider all the helper functions within GameRegion that I made in order to prevent repeating blocks of code.
 The main thing I would refactor, given the chance is the collisions, so that they can be actually pixel perfect collisions, so that I would give the game a more polished feel.

 ========================
 =: External Resources :=